kkennymore/kqb-model/README.md

 }
 ```

-* Prevents unhandled rejections in application code.

 ---

 ## License

-MIT © Your Name
+MIT © Usiobaifo A Kenneth

 ```